Constitution and Bylaws

 - If a member advises the Treasurer that he is no longer interested in attending the trip, the Treasurer will note the date that this member so advised him on the trip roster and the next person who signs up for the trip will automatically take his place.
 At that time, the original member's deposit will be returned.

 - If fewer members sign up for the trip than the minimum number guaranteed to the innkeeper, the non-refundable portion of the deposits of those on the roster will be retained until the trip is over and final payment made to the innkeeper.
-(This does not apply to those who have found someone to replace them as described in A and C above.)
+(This does not apply to those who have found someone to replace them as described in 1 and 3 above.)
 At that time, for each absent member, the cost of their absence will be determined and their deposit will be returned less the amount of such cost.
 If the cost of their absence exceeds the non-refundable portion of their deposit, they will forfeit only the non-refundable portion of their deposit, and the refundable portion of their deposit will be returned to them.
 In making this determination, the Sections 5 and 6, below, shall be considered.

 Article XII, Section 5.
 At the end of the trip, should a portion of the monies collected from those who attended that trip remain, it shall be distributed as follows.
 The remaining balance shall be divided by the number of trip attendees and be rounded down to the nearest five dollars.
 The amount so determined will be returned to each attendee.
 The remainder will be retained in the treasury to provide a fund to cover the costs of trips which loose money.